pete-naish/js-component-boilerplate/readme.md

 ## First things first

 Everything is namespaced to avoid conflicts with plugins or anything else that might run on the page.
 There's a single global object, `{projectName}`, and all of our components sit under that, e.g. `projectName.gallery`.
+Running `projectName` in the console will show you everything that's available on the current page.
 The default namespace is `projectName`, so you'll need to find and replace that with whatever your app is called.
 A nice short acronym is best.

 Instances of `projectName` may be found here:
 - `.jshintrc`